The Shafarevich conjecture for hypersurfaces in abelian varieties: Introduction

-Next we describe how we check that the image of the $G_{\overline{k}}$-action on the representation associated to a smooth hypersurface in $A$ contains a classical group acting by the standard representation as a normal subgroup.
+Next we describe how we check in Theorem \ref{Tannakian-group-calculation} that the image of the $G_{\overline{k}}$-action on the representation associated to a smooth hypersurface in $A$ contains a classical group acting by the standard representation as a normal subgroup.
 This proceeds in two steps.
-The first step uses very general geometric arguments using deep machinery, and shows that the commutator of the identity component of this image group is a simple algebraic group acting by a minuscule representation.
+The first step shows (in Lemmas \ref{lie-irreducible} and \ref{Tannakian-group-simple}) that the commutator of the identity component of this image group is a simple algebraic group acting by a minuscule representation.
 (Recall that a \emph{minuscule representation} is one where the eigenvalues of the maximal torus action are conjugate under the Weyl group.)
-The second step eliminates all such pairs of a group and a representation except the standard representations of the classical groups.
-The first step uses sophisticated machinery (beyond the perverse sheaves and sheaf convolution needed to formulate the statement) but is relatively general and conceptual, while the second uses no additional machinery (except a bit of Hodge theory) but involves an intricate combinatorial argument.
+The second step eliminates (in Lemmas \ref{minuscule_case_2} and \ref{reduction-to-combinatorics} and Proposition \ref{combinatorics-main-statement}) all such pairs of a group and a representation except the standard representations of the classical groups.
+The first step is a conceptual proof using sophisticated machinery from \cite{Microlocal1,Microlocal2}, while the second uses no additional machinery (except a bit of Hodge theory) but involves an intricate combinatorial argument.